rust-lang/blog.rust-lang.org/posts/2024-08-07-Project-goals.md

 ## Rust’s mission

-Ultimately, all the goals selected are intended to further Rust's mission of **empowering everyone to build reliable and efficient software**.
+All the goals selected ultimately further Rust's mission of **empowering everyone to build reliable and efficient software**.
 Rust targets programs that prioritize

 * reliability and robustness;
 * performance, memory usage, and resource consumption; and
 * long-term maintenance and extensibility.

-We consider "any two out of the three" as the right heuristic for projects where Rust is a strong contender or possibly the best option, and we chose our goals in part so as to help ensure this is true.
+We consider "any two out of the three" to be the right heuristic for projects where Rust is a strong contender or possibly the best option, and we chose our goals in part so as to help ensure this is true.

 ## Why these particular flagship goals?